 The Company's leasing portfolio is structurally highly diversified across customer types, product types and industry segments, which minimises the credit risk level.
-As of December 31, 2022, the business segment represented 80% of the total portfolio, while retail customers accounted for 8%, which includes fully auto leases.
-At the end of 2022, the top three sectors in the business portfolio are construction, service and agriculture sectors, where the concentrations are distributed as follows: 19%, 17% and 17%.

-The most significant credit risk mitigation tool of leasing liability is co-payment, which must be provided by the lessee at the time of concluding the contract.
-At the same time, one of the key components of credit risk management is the effective management of a financed leasing asset, which avoids the expected risk of material and technical depreciation.
+As of December 31, 2023, the business segment represented 92% of the total portfolio, while retail customers accounted for 8%, which includes fully auto leases.
+At the end of 2023, the top three sectors in the business portfolio are construction, development and service sectors, where the concentrations are distributed as follows: 22%, 20% and 17% same time, one of the key components of credit risk management is the effective management of a financed leasing asset, which avoids the expected risk of material and technical depreciation.
 Additional collateral for leasing contracts may include: real estate, mortgages on assets and shares on the balance sheet, third party guarantees, and the option of repurchase provided by the supplier.